astrada/gapi-ocaml/README.md

 ### Usage

-See [auth examples](examples/auth) for some examples of how to use Google's authorization endpoints.
+See auth examples in `examples/auth` for some examples of how to use Google's authorization endpoints.

-See [examples](examples) directory to find simple code samples that show usage of some services.
+See `examples` directory to find code samples that show usage of some services.

-See [service generator](tools/serviceGenerator.ml) for a complex example of how to use functional lenses within the state monad.
+See service generator source code (`tools/serviceGenerator.ml`) for a complex example of how to use functional lenses within the state monad.

-See [tools README](tools/README.md) for the instructions of how to build and run the service generator utility.
+See `tools/README.md` for the instructions of how to build and run the service generator utility.